variantstudios/wisdomwaysacupuncture.com/_posts/2016-08-06-portrait-of-a-food-meltdown-even-acupuncturists-must-find-ways-to-keep-keepin-on-when-eating-healthy-feels-too-overwhelming.md

 And I felt better.

-Ahhhh, relief.&nbsp; The meltdown was over, inspiration renewed, and my fridge was stocked once again.
+Ahhhh, relief.
+The meltdown was over, inspiration renewed, and my fridge was stocked once again.

-And, I started sharing this story with some of you during your appointments as you came&nbsp; for your treatments over the next few days.
+And, I started sharing this story with some of you during your appointments as you came  for your treatments over the next few days.

 ### The lesson?

 I knew this was important to share.
 Why?

-Because as I said, I think so many of us mistake the hard times with meaning that we’re doing “it” wrong. (“It” meaning: living life like a person who “has it all together” and does IT,&nbsp; RIGHT)
+Because as I said, I think so many of us mistake the hard times with meaning that we’re doing “it” wrong. (“It” meaning: living life like a person who “has it all together” and does IT,  RIGHT)

 It reminds me of new meditators who think they're doing it wrong when they can't control their thoughts and "mess up" AGAIN.
 But to paraphrase one spiritual teacher: "Ahhhh, a million thoughts a minute!
 That's wonderful…a million opportunities every minute to turn your mind back to the Divine"